Last updated December 7, 2022

 The womb of a woman represents creativity and power and is a sacred space in her body.
 According to ancient teachings, it stores experiences passed on from mother, grandmother and ancestors.

 Ayahuasca, or “Mother Ayahuasca” has become one of the more well-known indigenous-inspired healing methods.
-It’s a plant medicinal and psychedelic brew that brings you into a higher state of consciousness, opening you up to all things spiritual.
-It’s used for healing and purifying the mind, body, heart and soul so that you can discover your true nature and purpose.
+It’s a plant medicinal and psychedelic beverage that brings you into a higher state of consciousness.
+An Ayahuasca journey opens you up to all things spiritual.
+And the ritualistic use purportedly heals and purifies the mind, body, heart and soul so that you can discover your true nature and purpose.

 Ayahuasca uncovers your darkest shadows and brings everything you have been hiding from to light and transforms your deepest wounds into wisdom and knowledge.
 Many return to Ayahuasca several times, with each time uncovering a new insight and truth, healing something new within.
 Both the preparation weeks before and the integration part afterward are essential to get the most of the experience.

-An Ayahuasca journey is different for each person as everyone has their own unique wisdom to receive and path to take.
+An Ayahuasca journey is different for each person.
+Everyone has their own unique wisdom to receive and path to take.
 Some barely feel anything while others have a highly intense journey.
 It’s crucial to work with an experienced and authentic Shaman that can guide and support you properly.

 Huachuma, also called “San Pedro,” is a cactus and psychedelic plant used by ancient tribes as medicine.
 It has been used in ceremonies for about 4,000 years and is referred to as a “Master Teacher.”